|

 promise to pay for college.
 Not a day passed without that

-awful feeling in the pit of my stomach that I might miss out on
+awful feeling that I might miss out on

 years ago.